 Guardrails We Apply

-- Prompt engineering — System prompts are designed to keep each AI system focused on its defined scope, prevent harmful outputs, and maintain professional boundaries.
+- Prompt engineering — System prompts are designed to keep the AI focused on governance guidance, prevent harmful outputs, and maintain professional boundaries.

-- Context boundaries — Each AI system operates within defined knowledge domains and is instructed to acknowledge when questions fall outside its scope.
+- Context boundaries — The AI operates within defined knowledge domains and is instructed to acknowledge when questions fall outside its scope.

 - Usage controls — Tier-based limits on message volume and API costs prevent runaway usage and ensure service stability.